hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

   naming scheme.
 Anyone could inject functions into our unsuspecting environment that also fit this name.
 A class registry could fix this too, by making sure no extraneous functions end up in our class definitions.
+- The type checking primitive is both too simple—which can be solved, again, with a class registry—and buggy.
+It doesn’t work with default values, because we do not strip them out of the `props` value that we receive in the macro.
+  `get-properties` suffers from the same bug.
+- For the sake of brevity, we do no error checking whatsoever.
+What if we put in numbers instead of symbols, or variables instead of function bodies?
+A mature system should check for that and make sure that the user gets actionable error messages.

 None of these problems are unsolvable.
 They might require a decent amount of work, but it’s worth reminding yourself that the system you are starting with is